Did you file Chapter 13 to save your house from foreclosure?

 You get three years from when you filed the tax return to amend it.
 The IRS has a handy, dandy fact sheet on amending returns.

 Don’t leave your money on the table for Uncle Sam.
-Claim that deduction.
+Claim that bankruptcy tax deduction.

 Image courtesy of Flickr and TracyO